NetObjects: Success on the market and the stock exchange

 were made with nearly all the big PC sellers like Dell and HP, and with Internet service providers like UUNET, Earthlink or 1 & 1 (Germany).
 The company itself said it licensed the distribution of more than 15 million copies of NetObjects Fusion.

-In 2000 the stock price of NETO (ticker symbol) reached its record high of $45 11/16 USD, making NetObjects worth $1.5 billion.
+In 2000 the publicly listed price of NETO (ticker symbol) reached its record high of $45 11/16 USD, making NetObjects worth $1.5 billion.

 Revenue had started at $7.2 million in 1997, reached $15 million in 1998, $23.2 million in 1999 and peaked at $34.2 million for fiscal year 2000 (October 1999 - September 2000).

 On March 3, 2000, TheStreet.com's Adam Lashinsky praised NetObject's financial performance and its early adoption of e-business:

 "And, more so than many start-ups, NetObjects has managed to deliver on what it has promised.
 It has slightly beaten the expectations of the friendly analysts who follow it.
 And quarter by quarter, it has steadily reduced its operating losses.
 Plus, it got lucky.
 It was firmly entrenched as a business-to-business software company before the term gained currency and B2B companies took off."